If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 What is Relational Therapy?

-Relational Psychotherapy: A Collaborative Path to Healing and Connection
+Relational psychotherapy: A Collaborative Path to Healing and Connection

 Relational psychotherapy is a therapeutic approach that emphasizes the profound impact of relationships on our emotional well-being, personal growth, and healing.
-Unlike traditional models that focus primarily on individual thoughts and behaviours, relational therapy recognizes that our emotions, thoughts, and patterns of behaviour are shaped by the complex web of relationships we have—especially with early caregivers, significant others, and the broader social environments in which we live.
+Unlike traditional models that focus primarily on individual thoughts and behaviours, this form of therapy recognizes that our emotions, thoughts, and patterns of behaviour are shaped by the complex web of relationships we have—especially with early caregivers, significant others, and the broader social environments in which we live.

 Services